 Sand Point circular coastal walk

-Leave the car park at the rear by a path through trees on the left and climb steeply up the steps.
-Go through the gate and turn left, keeping the fence on your right.
+Head out the front of the car park and bear sharply right, following a surfaced road gently uphill.
+Turn left before a metal barrier gate to head uphill through trees.
+At the top of the slope, go through the gate and turn right, keeping the fence on your right.
 Pass through a ruined stone wall.
 These were built by French Prisoners captured in the French Revolutionary Wars (1792 – 1802).
 Head diagonally left across the grassland crossing several low banks toward a gate in the wall ahead.
-Go through this and the sheep fold and climb up left on to a narrow ridge and follow this until it rejoins the track.
+Go through this and the sheep fold, bearing slightly left to climb up on to a narrow ridge.
+Follow this until it rejoins the main track, with a surfaced access road ahead of you.

 Look out for little egrets in the salt marshes or further out on the mudflats you may spot redshanks and sandpipers.

-Carry on across past the beach, with the sea on your right and a curious conical hill to your left.
+Continue past the beach, following the cliffs on your right and passing a curious conical hill to your left.
 If you are lucky you may spot a seal.
 Down to the right is a ruined shrimping hut, used up until the 1930s to boil up the catch of shrimps ready to be taken to Weston-Super-Mare.
 The way soon opens out onto a large flat raised beach platform.
-Cross this heading for a gate on its left where the high wall ends.
 The beach has unusual volcanic rock formations called pillow lavas, formed as molten lava cooled quickly as it flowed under the sea.
 Tuffs can also be seen on the beach – solidified volcanic ash.
+Continue following the coast until it swings left, eventually bringing you to a stile at the end of a stone wall.

-Go over the stile and head up the track on the left.
+Go over the stile and follow the path bearing right, very soon turning left uphill along a track.
 Arrive at another conical hill, a lookout during the Second World War and possibly a beacon site.
 Down to the right is an unusual earth bank, thought to date back to the Iron Age.
-Follow the path across the grass, Sand Bay is down to the right, passing two Bronze Age burial sites.
-Bear right and go through a wooden gate and carry on down the hard track back to the car park.
+Follow the path across the grass, with Sand Bay down to the right, passing two Bronze Age burial sites.
+Keeping the slope of the hill on your right, follow a well worn track bearing slightly right downhill, descending into scrubby trees to a wooden gate.
+Continue on down the hard track, descending steps back to the car park.

 In spring and autumn, wheatears may be spotted here.
 This small mainly ground dwelling bird, hops or runs along the shore and has a distinctive white underbelly.